hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * FF has 3% of the [global market share](https://gs.statcounter.com/browser-market-share).

 [15:13:24](#16695620041014Qipqq:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I think you should be more careful when reading statistics, as it is known that statistics is not science, it's an art í ½í¸‰
+I think you should be more careful when reading statistics, as it is known that statistics is not science, it's an art ğŸ˜‰

 [15:14:09](#16695620491015SIWDr:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Do we consider general population sample to have the same properties as the sample of  reducers?